Manssizz/halo-plugin-sitepush/README_EN.md

 ## Configuration Instructions
 - If already authenticated via DNS records or other methods, no website verification code is needed.
 - This plugin's push supports proxy (supports no authentication and basic auth), after configuring this, ensure the proxy is available.
-- Enable the canonical meta tag option to add <link rel="canonical" href="..."> to page heads for better SEO detection.

 ## Participate in Development